openshift/microshift/README.md

 ```

 ## Developing Microshift
+> Note: when building or running **ARM64** container images, Linux host environments must have the `qemu-user-static` package installed.
+E.g. on Fedora: `dnf install qemu-user-static`.

 ### Building

 You can locally build Microshift using one of two methods, either using a container build (recommended) on Podman or Docker:
 ```
 make microshift